History of the French Communist Party: Marginalization (1922–1934)

 The collegial leadership of the party was divided between young leaders and more experienced politicians.
 The secretary for organization, Maurice Thorez, was chosen as the new secretary-general in 1930.
 In 1931, Barbé and Celor were accused of responsibility for excesses in the "class against class" strategy.
 Nonetheless, the strategy was continued.

 Indeed, the Wall Street Crash of 1929 and the Great Depression, which affected France beginning in 1931, caused much anxiety and disturbance, as in other countries.
 As economic liberalism failed, many were eagerly looking for new solutions.
 Technocratic ideas were born during this time (Groupe X-Crise), as well as autarky and corporatism in the fascist movement, which advocated union of workers and employers.
 Some members were attracted to these new ideas, most notably Jacques Doriot.
-A member of the presidium of the Executive Committee of the Comintern from 1922 onwards, and from 1923 onwards the secretary of the French Federation of Young Communists, later elected to the French Chamber of Deputies from Saint-Denis, he came to advocate an alliance between the Communists and SFIO.
+A member of the presidium of the executive committee of the Comintern from 1922 onwards, and from 1923 onwards the secretary of the French Federation of Young Communists, later elected to the French Chamber of Deputies from Saint-Denis, he came to advocate an alliance between the Communists and SFIO.
 Doriot was then expelled in 1934, and with his followers.
 Afterwards he moved sharply to the right and formed the French Popular Party, which would be one of the most collaborationist parties during the Vichy regime.

 The PCF was the main organizer of a counter-exhibition to the 1931 Colonial Exhibition in Paris, called "The Truth about the Colonies".
 In the first section, it recalled Albert Londres and André Gide's critics of forced labour in the colonies and other crimes of the New Imperialism period; in the second section, it contrasted imperialist colonialism to "the Soviets' policy on nationalities".
 In 1934 the Tunisian Federation of the PCF became the Tunisian Communist Party.

 The PCF suffered substantial losses in the 1932 election, winning only 8% of the vote and 10 seats.
 The 1932 election saw the victory of another Cartel des gauches.
 This time, although the PCF did not participate in the coalition, it supported the government from the outside (soutien sans participation), similar to how the Socialists, prior to the First World War, had supported republican and Radical governments without participating.

 The Communist Party attracted various intellectuals and artists in the 1920s, including André Breton, the leader of the Surrealist movement, Henri Lefebvre (who would be expelled in 1958), Paul Éluard, Louis Aragon, and others.

+In the early 1930s, its Comintern-appointed coordinator became Ana Pauker, who will later become the Foreign Minister of Romania, being the first woman to hold this position.